 3.2.
 Solid Soap Bar Formulation

 Solid soap bar was formulated into three concentrations, namely 1%, 2%, and 4%.
-The process of making soap was done by the cold process method.
-The cold process is recommended by small-scale enterprise soap makers in low-resource contexts, particularly in tropical regions due to quick solidification of local oils [19].
+The process of making soap was conducted by the cold process method.
+The cold process is recommended by small-scale enterprise soap makers in low-resource contexts, particularly in tropical regions, due to the fast solidification of local oils [19].
 The results of the formulation showed that the base formula looked brighter, whereas in soap with concentrations of 1%, 2%, and 4% are slightly darker.
 The higher the concentration of the extract, the darker the soap preparations will be.

 3.3.
 Soap Evaluation

-The soap evaluation was carried out aiming to see whether the solid soap meets the requirements to SNI (Indonesian National Standard) 2016 on bath soap which includes organoleptic tests, hardness test, moisture content, foam level test, free alkali content, and pH test [20].
+The soap evaluation was carried out, aiming to see whether the solid soap meets the requirements of SNI (Indonesian National Standard) 2016 on bath soap, which includes organoleptic tests, hardness test, moisture content, foam level test, free alkali content, and pH test [20].

 3.3.1.
 Organoleptic Tests.
-The organoleptic test was done by visually observing the solid bar soap including form, colour, and aroma.
+The organoleptic test was done by visually observing the solid bar soap, including form, colour, and aroma.

 Table 5.
 Organoleptic Tests of Solid Bar Soap.